data-jesse/Assignment4/README.md

-# DATA 712 - Homework 4: Logistic Regression Analysis
+# DATA 712 - Homework 4

 ## Overview
 This repository contains my submission for Homework 4 in DATA 712.
 The assignment explores logistic regression models using the `mtcars` dataset.

 ## Files in This Repository
-- hw4.Rmd → The R Markdown file with code and analysis.
+- Assignment 4.Rmd → The R Markdown file with code and analysis.
-- hw4.pdf → The knitted report in PDF format.
+- Assignment 4.pdf → The knitted report in PDF format.
 - README.md → This file, explaining the project.

 ## Summary of Analysis